It was in Germany that I got interested in railways. There's a wide variety of trains

 an important light rail stop.

-trains on this line, I used to live in the top floor of this railway station for a few months.
+I used to live in the top floor of this railway station for a few months.

 Already as a toddler, I apparently displayed my enthusiasm for the railway by watching